Skip to main content

 }

-The above code will assign access permissions to the groups as well as specifying dependencies so that the permissions are only assigned if the groups, and the corresponding subfolders, were successfully created.
+The code above assigns access permissions to the groups and specifies dependencies so that the permissions are only assigned after the groups and their corresponding subfolders are successfully created.

-This step can be duplicated for each required subfolder.
-For our use case, we would repeat this code but replace all mentions of "eligibility" with "prescription drug event".
+Duplicate this step for each required subfolder.
+For this use case, repeat the code but replace all mentions of "eligibility" with "prescription drug event".

 Execution

-When we execute the above code, Terraform will create all these resources and manage any dependencies between them.
+When the code above runs, Terraform creates all these resources and manages the dependencies between them.

-Each time we add a client to the variable, Terraform will manage 16 corresponding resources (1 user account, 3 folders, 6 groups, and 6 access permissions) for that client.
-A single addition to the variable drives all the changes needed to onboard your clients.
+Each time you add a client to the variable, Terraform manages 16 corresponding resources for that client: 1 user account, 3 folders, 6 groups, and 6 access permissions.
+A single addition to the variable drives all the changes needed to onboard the client.

-In real world scenarios, the client variable would be updated programmatically by an onboarding system so that the entire process is automated, removing delays and human error.
+In real-world scenarios, an onboarding system updates the client variable programmatically so that the entire process is automated, removing delays and human error.